markshust/markshust.com-gatsby/content/blog/2020/08/17/magento-configuration/index.md

 ---
-title: "Ways to create, modify & control Magento configuration"
+title: "Create, modify & manage Magento configuration"
 date: "2020-08-18T11:30:00.000Z"
 tags: ["magento", "magento2"]
 ---

 The Magento configuration layer appears to be simple: create a config variable, then assign it a value.
 Easy-peasy, right?
 Not so fast.
 Under the hood, it's actually fairly complex.
-Let's touch base on the different methods you can create, modify & control config values.
+Let's touch base on the different methods you can create, modify & manage config values.
 Each has it's drawbacks & benefits, and when to use each depends on your use-case.

 ## Create configuration with XML